-Welcome to the American History & Studies Library Guide.
+Welcome to the Ethnic Studies in the United States Library Guide.
 The best way to navigate through through this site is by using the tabs at the top of each page.
 Let me give a brief explanation as to how each section is organized and what it contains.
 Let's start with:

 Web Resources The web sites on this page are all available on the internet and do not necessarily fit into any of the other categories.

 Citing Sources Collected here are several links for sites relating to citation manual sources and to RefWorks.